IsiomaAghaulor/clustered_data_warehouse/README.md

 A data warehouse for Bloomberg to analyze FX deals and persist them into DB

 ## Requirements
-To run this application, you will need docker installed.
-Additionally, you should have make installed also clone the repository.
+To run this application:
+- installed docker.
+- install make and
+- clone the repository.

 ## Run Locally via docker or make